Hong-yu-Zhang/OmniESI/README.md

 ```

-# MESI for binary classification tasks
+# OmniESI for binary classification tasks
 ## Execution templates
 For binary classification tasks, such as enzyme-substrate pair prediction, epistasis prediction, and single mutation classification, the basic execution templates for training and testing are as follows:
 ```python